GayathriPavani/Jenkins/README.md

 ✅ Post 1: Why Jenkins?
 Why Now?

-🎯 Post Goal: Set the stage.
-Make readers feel the need for automation before introducing Jenkins.

 🚧 Still manually deploying code?
 Copy-pasting configs?
 Fixing “it works on my machine” bugs?

 It’s time to talk about DevOps automation — and the tool at the heart of it all: Jenkins.